dasch-swiss/sipi/docs/sipi.md

 ```

 ##### Access to a raw files
-Sometimes it max be usefull to store non-image files such as XML-sidecars, manifests as JSON or complete PDF's etc. in
+Sometimes it may be usefull to store non-image files such as XML-sidecars, manifests as JSON or complete PDF's, etc. in
 the same environment as the images.
-For this reason supports an extension of the IIIF API:
+For this reason SIPI supports an extension of the IIIF API:

     http(s)://{server}/{prefix}/{identifier}/file

 The `/file`-path at the end of the URL makes SIPI to send the file as it is.
-Thus, for example a manfifest file could
+Thus, for example a manifest file could
 be accessed by

     https://iiif.my.server/images/myimage.json/file